moonwell-fi/temporal-governance/README.md

 ## Why This Contract is Important

-The TemporalGovernor smart contract is crucial for any blockchain project looking to implement secure cross-chain governance and execution of actions.
+The Temporal Governor smart contract is crucial for any blockchain project looking to implement secure cross-chain governance and execution of actions.
 It can be seamlessly integrated into diverse projects, ensuring trustworthiness and functionality.

 This contract offers the flexibility needed to adapt to various project requirements while safeguarding against potential threats.
 It allows projects to maintain control over their security and governance, even in the face of unforeseen challenges or compromised governance on connected blockchains.

-In summary, the TemporalGovernor contract serves as a robust governance and execution layer that enhances the security and reliability of blockchain projects, making it an invaluable component for a wide range of applications.
+In summary, the Temporal Governor contract serves as a robust governance and execution layer that enhances the security and reliability of blockchain projects, making it an invaluable component for a wide range of applications.

+## Security Information

+The Temporal Governor smart contracts have been thoroughly audited by [Halborn Security](https://github.com/HalbornSecurity/PublicReports/blob/master/Solidity%20Smart%20Contract%20Audits/Moonwell_Finance_Contracts_V2_Smart_Contract_Security_Assessment_Report_Halborn_Final.pdf) and [Code4rena](https://code4rena.com/reports/2023-07-moonwell).
+The contracts have also been tested extensively by the Moonwell community and are used to actively govern the Moonwell protocol on Base, an L2 EVM network powered by the [Optimism Stack](https://stack.optimism.io/).